Genesis 6.5

 To destroy something or someone totally was bad.

-What we’ve been taught as
+What we’ve been taught as evil in Scripture

 is therefore far greater in scope